zmcartor/homestead-guide/source/network/test-networks.rst

 Details
 --------------------------------------------------------------------------------
-All parameters are the same as the main Ethereum network except:
+All parameters are the same as the main Expanse network except:

 -  Network Name: **Morden**
 -  Network Identity: 2